Jkrish1011/NFT-MarketPlace-Hardhat/README.md

-# Basic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+# Basic NFT MarketPlace where one can mint their own NFTs.

+This project is created to run on Ethereum.
+The project has been build using Hardhat framework.
+We have used Replit to create a basic front-end for the users to interact with the contract using their metamask wallet.
+Link to Front end: https://nft-starter-project.jkitis.repl.co/

+After forking the Repo,
 Try running some of the following tasks:

 ```shell